General guidelines and process

 Ivory or bones from ivory-producing animals.

-Any unauthorized references to brands/trademarks is forbidden, including the sale of products labeled as “brand inspired”, with or without the display of images from the brands' official websites.
+Any unauthorized reference to brands and trademarks is forbidden, including the sale of products labeled as “brand inspired”, with or without the display of images from official websites.

-To be allowed to sell authentic products from established brands (such as Nike, Chanel, etc), you should be able to provide proof of authenticity upon request.
+To be allowed to sell authentic products from well established brands (such as Nike, Chanel, Gucci, etc), you should be able to provide proof of authenticity upon request.

 Get rich quick schemes